adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/commonjs-and-esm-importexport-compatibility-examples/+page.md

 - (But also note that some tools don't know about those extensions...)
 - Tools written in CommonJS (i.e. _most_ existing Node-based tools) usually handle ESM poorly.
 Even extremely popular projects.
 If you want to guarantee that you can use a tool with your code, you may want to stick with CommonJS.
 - If you will mostly be importing other packages into your project (versus having yours imported into others), ESM will let you not have to worry much about what kind of modules you're importing.
 - ESM spec requires that import paths be valid paths, meaning you need the file extension and everything (CommonJS doesn't require that).
-Node has an option [to skip out on that requirement](https://nodejs.org/docs/latest-v16.x/api/esm.html#customizing-esm-specifier-resolution-algorithm) for ESM modules, if you want to keep it old-school: `node --es-module-specifier-resolution=node your-dope-module.mjs`
+Node has an option [to skip out on that requirement](https://nodejs.org/docs/latest-v16.x/api/esm.html#customizing-esm-specifier-resolution-algorithm) for ES modules, if you want to keep it old-school: `node --es-module-specifier-resolution=node your-dope-module.mjs`
 - If you do decide to go all-in on ESM in Node, be ready to do a lot of very annoying troubleshooting!